nrkn/bloodlines-tc/README.md

 3. **Mid Term Plan** - you can go inside selected places
 4. **Long Term Plan** - there are things to do (via scripting) - or alternately, just keycard/switch/monster puzzles like Doom?

+For the **Long Term Plan**, I think it's best to leave it open for now.
+There are lots of ways you could do this, with the two extremes perhaps being:

+1. you're Doomguy, in the VtMB universe for some reason, and you're playing Doom
+2. it's bloodlines made in an alternate universe where for some reason the team only had the Doom engine to work with

+There is also a lot of midground - you could have it mostly doom, but model the keycard/switch puzzles off real VtMB quests

 ### Music

 A placeholder at least - even if just something that fits aesthetically (todo find and add link to reddit comment with youtube links)